prescottprue/generator-react-firebase/README.md

         `"snapshotResolver": "<rootDir>/scripts/snapshotResolver.js"`

 1. How do I move/rename the `cypress` folder to something more general?
-    If you wanted to move the `cypress` folder into `test/ui` for intance, you could modify your `cypress.json` file to match the following:
+    If you wanted to move the `cypress` folder into `test/ui` for instance, you could modify your `cypress.json` file to match the following:

     **cypress.json**
     ```json